Application Deadline: 5 p.m. March 15, 2019

 Background and Eligibility

 Applicants must be enrolled in an accredited college or university while conducting their research.
-In the case of summer research, enrollment during the preceding spring term.
-Clear intent to enroll in the fall term is acceptable as is proof of acceptance.
+In the case of summer research, enrollment during the preceding spring term and clear intent to enroll in the fall term is acceptable as proof of acceptance.

-Applications and supporting documents are due by March 5, 2018 at 5 p.m., and should be submitted via email to VESR Director Carol Blanchette at firstname.lastname@example.org.
+Applications and supporting documents are due by5 p.m.
+March 15, 2019, and should be submitted via email to VESR Director Carol Blanchette at firstname.lastname@example.org.